 Residents in the Honors community receive specialized support and programs geared towards the needs of Honors College students.
-Open to students who are accepted members of the University Honors Scholars, Fine and Performing Arts Scholars, Midway Honors Scholars, or Honors-In-Discipline Scholars.
+Open to students who are accepted members of the Global Citizen Scholars, Fine and Performing Arts Scholars, Midway Honors Scholars, Honors-In-Discipline Scholars,or Changemaker Scholars

 Have a great idea?
-College of Business and Technology students who are interested in innovation, creativity, and entrepreneurship are encouraged to join this community.
-Residents from across the college will work together to perfect their ideas with an entrepreneurial purpose.
+Students who are interested in innovation, creativity, and entrepreneurship are encouraged to join this community.
 Successful business leaders and faculty will be available to provide encouragement, mentoring, and direction.
-Must be declared majors or minors in the College of Business and Technology.
+Open to all students, regardless of major.